siberianfox/g2wiki/Marlin-Compatibility.md

 On g2core, `G0` does not accept an `F` word and `G1` requires one (but it is 'sticky,' so it only be included once, and from then on when it needs changed).
 In Marlin, G0 is [the same as G1](https://github.com/MarlinFirmware/Marlin/blob/RC/Marlin/Marlin_main.cpp#L2930-L2962).

+On Marlin, the `T` word is effective immediately, and there is no `M6`. :see_no_evil:

+On Marlin, numbers after words are optional.
+For example, this is valid (where on g2core it's not): `G28 X Y Z` :facepunch:

 ### Marlin Comment Handling

 Generally, comments are handled the same way in Marlin and g2core.